The following professionals lent their expertise to this article:

 Frederick Douglass Bicentennial Scholarship Program

-This scholarship is for HBCU seniors who are good leaders, demonstrate a commitment to community service, have unmet financial need, and have a minimum cumulative grade point average of 3.5.
-You must submit an application and other documentation to verify eligibility.
+Open to HBCU seniors who are good leaders, demonstrate a commitment to community service, have unmet financial need, and possess a minimum cumulative 3.5 or higher GPA.

 Amount: $10,000